Diego García-Sayán: Professional and political activities

 García-Sayán co-founded the Peruvian Center for International Studies (CEPEI) in 1980.
 He subsequently founded the Andean Commission of Jurists (CAJ) in 1982 and served as executive director until 2000 except for a brief hiatus from 1992 to 1994.
 He is also a member of Washington D.C.–based think tank the Inter-American Dialogue.

 He also worked for the United Nations in many expert and senior positions.
 He has served as member of the United Nations Working Group on Enforced or Involuntary Disappearances from 1988 to 2004, including as chairperson of the mechanism.
 From 1991 to 1992 he joined the UN Negotiating Team appointed by Secretary General Boutros Boutros-Ghali to mediate into the Guatemalan Peace Process between the Government and the URNG.
 From 1992 to 1994 he worked as Director of the Human Rights Division within the UN Observer Mission in El Salvador (ONUSAL).

-On 1995 he joined former United Nations Secretary General Javier Pérez de Cuéllar in his unsuccessful bid for the Presidency of the Republic of Peru against the incumbent candidate President Alberto Fujimori, and won a seat in the Congress. under the banner of the political party "Union por el Peru".
-Following the political collapse of the Fujimori's regime a Transitional Government was formed and Garcia-Sayan was called by President Valentin Paniagua to serve as Minister of Justice from 2000 to 2001.
-Newly elected President Alejandro Toledo appointed Garcia-Sayan as Minister of Foreign Affairs, holding the post from 2001 to 2002.
+On 1995 he joined former United Nations Secretary General Javier Pérez de Cuéllar in his unsuccessful bid for the Presidency of the Republic of Peru against the incumbent candidate President Alberto Fujimori, and won a seat in the Congress. under the banner of the political party Union for Peru.
+Following the political collapse of the Fujimori's regime a Transitional Government was formed and García-Sayán was called by President Valentín Paniagua to serve as Minister of Justice from 2000 to 2001.
+Newly elected President Alejandro Toledo appointed García-Sayán as Minister of Foreign Affairs, holding the post from 2001 to 2002.

-The 33rd period of General Assembly of the Organization of American States held in Santiago de Chile in 2003 elected Garcia-Sayan to serve a six-years term as Justice of the Inter-American Court of Human Rights starting in 2004 and he served as the Court's vice-president for the 2008–09 period.
+The 33rd period of General Assembly of the Organization of American States held in Santiago de Chile in 2003 elected García-Sayán to serve a six-years term as Justice of the Inter-American Court of Human Rights starting in 2004 and he served as the Court's vice-president for the 2008–09 period.
 Re-elected for a second mandate, he served as President of the Court for the 2010-12 period.

 On January 27, 2017, United Nations Secretary-General António Guterres designated him a member of the Selection Mechanism for the Special Jurisdiction of Peace, established in Colombia in 2016.

 Also, since January 2017 he is Special Rapporteur on the Independence of Judges and Lawyers for the United Nations.
 He is also currently serving as an advisory board member of the Global Judicial Integrity Network at the United Nations Office on Drugs and Crime (UNODC).